Kelvin-Ofili/hng-task-2/README.md

 ## Development

-Created with JavaScript, React, TypeScript, and TailwindCSS
+Created with JavaScript, React, TypeScript, and TailwindCSS.

 ## Available Scripts